MSU-DHI-Lab/ai-digitization-qc-n8n-airtable/README.md

     Copy the example environment file and fill in your Airtable details.
     ```bash
     cp .env.example .env
-    # Edit .env with your Base ID
+    # Edit .env with your Base ID and a non-empty MODEL_API_TOKEN
-    # Optional: set MODEL_API_TOKEN to lock down the model API
     ```

 2.  **Start the services:**
     ```bash
     docker-compose up -d
     ```
+    (The provided n8n workflow uses `Execute Command` to move files; it assumes you are running self-hosted n8n with access to the `/data` volume.)

 3.  **Access n8n:**
     Open your browser to `http://localhost:5678`.